Two Wrongs Make a Wrong

 I hope he doesn't put on a glove

 We all had to empty our pockets and walk through a scanner.
 This was largely drama-free until Kaspars’ went through.
-It lit up, and made a few squeaking sounds like it had found something but wasn’t quite sure.
+It made a few squeaking sounds like it had found something but was frightened to say.

-Mr Customs then wielded one of those wands like they have at airports.
+One of the officers then wielded one of those wands like they have at airports.
 With a flurry of wrist movement he proceeded to scan Kaspars with his government issue light-sabre.
-It lit up and had defintely found something.
-Turned out Kaspars’ pink clogs had metal toe caps.
+It lit up and had definitely found something.
+Turned out Kaspars’ pink crocs had metal toe caps.

 After a few shakes of the head we were let on our way to join the ferry queue.
 Bellend last obviously.